Organisation of folders and files

 and landuse.asc

 raster files to specify respectively the farms, LUC landscape, and land use in the model.
-Farms are again subdivided into holdings based on LUC.
+Farms are subdivided into holdings based on LUC.
 Different catchments can be applied by providing these files in a folder ./data/spatial/<region-name>

 .
 Localisation of the model to a particular settings is relatively straightforward given appropriate files for a particular catchment.
 These files have attributes as follows: